RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 ### Verify the allocated video memory (memory split)

+**NOTE:** The below configurations are not needed when installing on a Raspberry Pi4 model.

 Running Emulationstation requires a larger than default GPU memory split.
 Make sure you reserve enough memory for EmulationStation by modifying the _/boot/config.txt_ configuration file or by using `raspi-config` as described in the [Memory Split](Memory-Split) page.

 A reboot is required after any modifications to the video memory allocation.

-**NOTE:** The above configurations are not needed when installing on a Raspberry Pi4 model.

 ## Install RetroPie

-After that, we install the needed packages for the RetroPie setup script:
+Install the needed packages for the RetroPie setup script:
 ```
     sudo apt-get install git lsb-release
 ```
-Then we download the latest RetroPie setup script with
+Download the latest RetroPie setup script with
 ```
     cd
     git clone --depth=1 https://github.com/RetroPie/RetroPie-Setup.git